-Profitability has fallen at both gross and operating levels during 2020, reflecting the challenging economic and Covid-19 related environment.
+Profitability has fallen at both gross and operating levels during 2021, reflecting the challenging economic and Covid-19 related environment.
 Covid-19 adversely impacted occupancy levels.
-Staffing ratios were kept at a higher level than in 2019 in order to provide safe care with increased focus on infection control.
-Government initiatives in 2020 provided financial support for these increased costs.
+Staffing ratios were kept at a higher level than in 2020 in order to provide safe care with increased focus on infection control.
+Government initiatives in 2020 through to 2021 provided financial support for these increased costs.

-With the intervention of the Covid-19 vaccines we expect profitability levels to recover towards the latter half of 2021.
+With the intervention of the Covid-19 vaccines we expect profitability levels to recover towards the latter half of 2022.

-Non-Current Assets
+Non-current assets